What is a CDN?

 These Internet exchange points (IXPs) are the primary locations where separate Internet service providers link and provide each other with access to traffic originating on their respective networks.
-A CDN provider can minimise costs and travel times in high-speed data transfer by connecting to these high-speed and heavily interconnected locations.
+A CDN provider can minimize costs and travel times in high-speed data transfer by connecting to these high-speed and heavily interconnected locations.

-Apart from the location of servers in IXPs, a CDN optimises regular client/server data transfers.
+Apart from the location of servers in IXPs, a CDN optimizes regular client/server data transfers.
 CDNs locate Data Centers in strategic locations around the world, improve protection, and are designed to withstand different forms of disruptions and Internet congestion.

 Why should a CDN be used?

 Content Delivery Networks or CDNs help bloggers optimize the page load times of their blogs.
 Here are how CDNs help.

 Latency: When it comes to a website, loading content within the shortest time is important and if that doesn’t happen, visitors leave easily.
 CDN services can help bring down page load times in the following ways:

 -Hardware and application optimization, such as efficient load balancing and the latest of solid-state hard drives, can help data reach the user quicker.